NikitaDouglas/MyPortfolio/Week2.md

 *Did you meet all of your goals to the standard you set at the start of the week?*

+Yes, I think I did.
+I maintained my practice of Week1's goals, as well as applying mocking, doubling, dependency injection, and extraction with the SimpleCheckout exercise.
+I enjoyed Code Review and feel that I gave good feedback.

 ### Question 2

 *What would you change/improve moving forward?*

+I feel like I'd benefit from understanding when to use sub-classes, and to better understand the difference between forwarding and delegation in order that I can show my knowledge of these OOP principles in practice.